-Not only is scarcity marketing effective in driving conversions, but it helps you keep your customers hooked to your product or service.
+Not only is scarcity marketing effective in driving conversions—it helps you keep your customers hooked in terms of experience and engagement.

 Scarcity marketing is a tactic where marketers increase the value of a product by reducing the supply.

-This type of marketing thrives on the economic scarcity principle which states that limited supply equals an increase in demand.
-You see, this principle has shown that people are more likely to buy a product when it is difficult to acquire.
-This is because the item in question becomes more desirable with scarcity.
+This type of marketing thrives on the economic scarcity principle, which states that limited supply equals an increase in demand.

 It doesn’t end here.
 The more in demand a product is, the more the price rises.